{{ summary.primary }}

 The number of positions in one full repeat of the pattern code.

-Given units
+Given cells

 The visible cells shown to students before or around the blanks.